Filter Options

 Which animals can I expect to see?

-“Although there are no guarantees on any safari, Uganda is one of only two African countries where all the Big Five can be seen alongside gorillas and chimps.
-In some instances – most obviously gorilla, chimp and rhino – the probability of a sighting is dependent on doing a specific trekking activity in a suitable location.
-In the case of gorillas and rhinos, the trekking success rate is all but 100%.
+“Although there are no guarantees on any safari, Uganda is one of only two African countries where all the Big Five (lion, leopard, buffalo, elephant and rhino) can be seen alongside gorillas and chimps.
+In some instances – most obviously gorilla, chimp and rhino – the probability of a sighting is dependent on you doing a specific trekking activity in a suitable location.
+For gorillas and rhinos, the trekking success rate is almost 100%.
 And while the rate for chimp trekking is slightly lower, a 10-day itinerary should allow an opportunity to try again should you miss out on your first attempt.
-As for the rest of the Big Five, you’re almost certain to see elephant, buffalo and, to a lesser extent, lion on game drives and boat trips in Queen Elizabeth or Murchison Falls.
-Paradoxically, while leopards are the most widespread of the Big Five in Uganda, they are also the most elusive, but lucky visitors might encounter one in Lake Mburo, Queen Elizabeth or Murchison Falls.
+As for the rest of the Big Five, you’re likely to see elephant, buffalo and, to a lesser extent, lion on game drives and boat trips in Queen Elizabeth or Murchison Falls.
+And although leopards are the most widespread of the Big Five in Uganda, they are also the hardest to see.
+Lucky visitors might encounter one in Lake Mburo, Queen Elizabeth or Murchison Falls.
 Avoid the trap of getting too hung up on the Big Five.
 Uganda supports a huge variety of other less glamorous wildlife, and a 10-day safari should provide you with opportunities to see giraffe, zebra, warthog, hippo and numerous different antelopes and monkeys.
 The birdlife is incredible too.
-A dedicated bird-watcher might tick 300 bird species on a 10-day safari, and casual visitors will be blown away by the conspicuous likes of grey crowned crane, marabou stork and African fish eagle.”
+A dedicated bird-watcher might tick 300 bird species on a 10-day safari.
+And casual visitors will be blown away by the easily seen grey crowned crane, marabou stork and African fish eagle.”

 3